MateusAuri/SteamWhatsNewYeeter/README.md

 # Steam Library 'What's New' Yeeter script
 [CHANGELOG](https://github.com/MateusAuri/SteamWhatsNewYeeter/blob/main/CHANGELOG.md)

-Updated, now working on stable client branch (v1780352834, build date Jun 01 2026).
+Tested, working on stable client branch (as of v1781041600, build date Jun 09 2026).

 ## What's this?
 - This batch/powershell script hides that annoying "What's New" shelf or section from your Steam Library (on Windows)